jdupak/diploma-thesis/src/00_thesis.md

 >```
 > **Example:** This is a textual representation of a small and simplified part of the abstract syntax tree (AST) of the example program.
 The full version can be found in the [appendix](#abstract-syntax-tree-ast).

-The HIR is rustc primary representation, and it is used for most operations[@devguide, HIR] It combines a simplified AST with additional tables for quick access to additional information, such as expression and statement types.
+The HIR is rustc's primary representation, and it is used for most operations[@devguide, HIR] It combines a simplified AST with additional tables for quick access to additional information, such as expression and statement types.
 These tables are used for analysis passes, including full name resolution and type checking.
 Type checking includes verification type correctness, inference, and resolving of implicit type-dependent constructs[@devguide [^hir2]].

 [^hir2]: [https://rustc-dev-guide.rust-lang.org/type-checking.html](https://rustc-dev-guide.rust-lang.org/type-checking.html)